Ritika821/Indian-Suicide-Excel-Data-Analysis/README.md

 9. What is the total number of transgender suicides in India 2022 and what is the number of suicides of transgender in the top State/UT ?
 10. Which type of profession has highest number of suicide in India 2022 ?
 11. What is the common education qualification of the suicidal victim in India 2022 ?
-12. Which type of matrital status of the suicidal victim is common in India 2022 ?
+12. Which type of marital status of the suicidal victim is common in India 2022 ?

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------